Native Plants for Birds with Audubon Vermont

 Cost: Free, Horsford's will be donating 10% of native plant sales from this day to Audubon Vermont

-Horsford's is excited to partner with Audubon Vermont on an outdoor outing for beginner to advanced birders and gardeners!
+Horsford's is excited to partner with Audubon Vermont on an outdoor spring outing for beginner to advanced birders and gardeners!
 Everyone is welcome.
-Please wear a mask.

 This is also a birding event!
-We will use both sight and sound to witness our avian neighbors around the nursery, observing their behavior as they either embark upon their migration journey or prepare for the changing of the seasons in Vermont.
+We will use both sight and sound to witness our avian neighbors around the nursery, observing their behavior as they return to Vermont from their migration journey and prepare for the nesting season in Vermont.